anitawray-NOAA/vermilion_sunset_gtseq/README.md

 ## Methods:

+### 1. Genotyping
-1. Run [Nate Campbell's GT-seq genotyper](https://github.com/GTseq/GTseq-Pipeline) to produce a .csv file with genotypes and summary statistics for all samples.
+Run [Nate Campbell's GT-seq genotyper](https://github.com/GTseq/GTseq-Pipeline) to produce a .csv file with genotypes and summary statistics for all samples.
 I just ran GTseq_Genotyper_v3.pl and GTseq_GenoCompile_v3.pl.

+### 2. Species Identification using Rubias
+Run Rubias with a reference panel of known individuals to identify samples as either Vermilion or Sunset Rockfish.
+This script needs 4 inputs:
+1. a common loci RDS <- common_loci_path
+2. a reference rockfish df for input to Rubias <- rf_reference_df_sans_SVH_path
+3. a reference rockfish genind for PCA plots <- rf_GTseq_panel_genind_path
+4. a excel file (not csv) with the 'unknown' samples <- rf_GTs_path
+5. (optional) a non-reference rockfish genind to visualize flagged species with other rockfish species <- otro_rf_spp_sample_ID_path

+### 3. Biological Data merging

+### 4. Statistics and Graphics
+Code for all analyses and figures for the manuscript are included in [this folder]().
+Major figure results and included below.

+## Major Results: